 Cash flow from operating activities during 2016 primarily consisted of net income of \$42.7 million, adjusted for certain non-cash items, including depreciation and amortization of \$17.5 million, stock-based compensation expense of \$6.8 million, deferred taxes of \$2.8 million, loss on impairment of assets of \$0.5 million and amortization of held-to-maturity securities of \$1.2 million, which were partially offset by excess tax benefit from stock-based compensation expense of \$2.5 million.
-The cash flow from operating activities during 2016 compared to 2015 increased \$16.4 million due to changes in operating assets and liabilities of \$14.0 million, increases in depreciation and amortization of \$3.4 million driven by an increase in capital investments, stock-based compensation expense of \$0.7 million driven by an increased level of equity grants to employees, loss on impairment of assets of \$0.5 million driven by the decision to exit certain product lines, an increase in excess tax benefits of \$3.0 million, \$0.3 million of gain from the Alphaform acquisition in 2015 that did not recur and changes in operating assets and liabilities of \$14.0 million, a decrease in deferred taxes of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, a decrease
+The cash flow from operating activities during 2016 compared to 2015 increased \$16.4 million due to changes in operating assets and liabilities of \$14.0 million, increases in depreciation and amortization of \$3.4 million driven by an increase in capital investments, stock-based compensation expense of \$0.7 million driven by an increased level of equity grants to employees, loss on impairment of assets of \$0.5 million driven by the decision to exit certain product lines, an increase in excess tax benefits of \$3.0 million, \$0.3 million of gain from the Alphaform acquisition in 2015 that did not recur and changes in operating assets and liabilities of \$14.0 million driven by general growth of the business.
+These increases were partially offset by a decrease in net income of \$3.8 million, a decrease in deferred taxes of \$0.1 million, a decrease in amortization of held-to-maturity securities of \$0.1 million, as well as other adjustments of \$1.5 million primarily related to unrealized gains on the translation of foreign currency denominated cash.